Dr. William S. Silvers Holocaust, Genocide, and Contemporary Bioethics Lectureship

 The purpose of the Silvers Lectureship is to offer space annually for physicians and other community leaders to consider the impact of their work and apply the ethical lessons of the Holocaust.
 The lectureship strives to focus healthcare workers on the morality of their actions and to ground contemporary conflicts in the lessons of history.

 The program each year will bring in a visiting scholar to provide a lecture at IU School of Medicine and lead a community event.
-This year, the visiting professor will be Stacy Gallen, DMH, Founding Director at Bejamin Ferencz Institute for Ethics, Human Rights and the Holocaust.
+This year, the visiting professor will be Stacy Gallin, DMH, Founding Director at Bejamin Ferencz Institute for Ethics, Human Rights and the Holocaust.

 Donor